How to Self-Host Everything: A 2026 Beginner's Guide

 • Set up a VPN with WireGuard for secure remote access

 Self-hosting is a journey, not a destination.
-Start small, learn as you go, and enjoy the freedom of running your own infrastructure.
+Start small, learn as you go, and enjoy actually owning your infrastructure.

 Welcome to the self-hosted life. 🖥️